cockroachdb/docs/cockroachcloud/export-logs.md

 	1. Click on the name of your cluster.
 	1. Find your cluster ID in the URL of the single cluster overview page: `https://cockroachlabs.cloud/cluster/{your_cluster_id}/overview`.

-1. Determine the service account to use for exporting logs from your {{ site.data.products.dedicated }} cluster.
-This log export service account requires specific naming syntax to be recognized by the log export feature.
+1. Determine the GCP principal to grant permission to from your account.
+This principal is already created for you by Cockroach Labs; this step merely determines its account name.
 This command uses the third-party JSON parsing tool [`jq`](https://stedolan.github.io/jq/download/) to isolate just the needed `id` (GCP cluster ID) and `account_id` (GCP account ID) fields, and combines them for you in the required form:

     {% include_cached copy-clipboard.html %}
     ~~~shell